Harrow Fair

 Layer Carrot Cake … 1st $100.00 Gift Certificate

-Winner to present sponsor with fresh carrot cake by Sept 30th in order to receive gift certificate.
+Winner to present sponsor with fresh carrot cake by Sept 30th in order to receive gift card.

 Best 5 lbs Light Fruit Cake $100.00